Your Down Payment

 The Federal Housing Administration (FHA), which functions as part of the U.S. Department of Housing and Urban Development (HUD), plays a critical role in aiding low and moderate-income Americans get mortgage loans.
 Part of the United States Department of Housing and Urban Development(HUD), FHA (Federal Housing Administration) helps individuals get

 FHA assists first-time homebuyers and others who would not be eligible for a typical mortgage by themselves, by providing mortgage insurance to the lenders.

 Down payment amounts for FHA mortgages are less than those for traditional mortgages, even though these loans have average rates of interest.
 The down payment may be as low as 3 percent while the closing costs can be covered by the mortgage loan.

 Guaranteed by the Department of Veterans Affairs, a VA loan is offered to service people and veterans.
 This specialized loan requires no down payment, has limited closing costs, and provides a competitive rate of interest.
 While the VA doesn't actually provide the mortgages, it does certify eligibility to qualify for a VA loan.

 A piggy-back loan is a second mortgage that closes with the first.
 Generally the piggyback loan is for 10 percent of the purchase amount, while the first mortgage finances 80 percent.
 Instead of the usual 20 percent down payment, the homebuyer will just have to cover the remaining 10 percent.

 - Carry-Back loans

-Need to talk about the best options for down payments?
-Give us a call: 562 320-0510.
+Need to talk about your down payment?
+Give us a call at 562 320-0510.